 General Member.
 Called to the NSW Bar in 1998.
 After a successful career on the production side of commercial television, obtained employment with insurance litigation law firm Max Connery and Co while studying law part-time.
 Practised as a solicitor with a varied practice in civil work generally, with a particular emphasis on legal professional negligence.
-Previously a

-Member of the Consumer Trader and Tenancy Tribunal.
+Previously a Member of the Consumer Trader and Tenancy Tribunal.
 Involved with the young persons' charity Stepping Stone House, Sydney.

-Carter, Dr Tanya BVSc (USyd) MSc IAWEL (Edin) MANCVS (Animal Welfare)
+Carter, Dr Tanya Lorraine BVSc (USyd) MSc IAWEL (Edin) MANZCVS (Animal Welfare) FRCVS

 General Member.
 An experienced small animal veterinarian who established her own veterinary practice in Haberfield, Sydney and is also a wildlife researcher.
 Published author and presenter on veterinary ethics.
-Masters degree in International Animal Welfare Ethics and Law.
-President of the Animal Welfare Chapter of the Australian and New Zealand College of Veterinary Scientists (ANZCVS), President of the Welfare and Ethics Special Interest Group of the Australian Veterinary Association (AVA), Chair of the AVA's Animal Welfare Trust, member of a number of animal ethics committees.
+Master's degree in international animal Welfare Ethics and Law.
+Past President of the Animal Welfare Chapter of the Australian and New Zealand College of Veterinary Scientists (ANZCVS), President of the Welfare and Ethics Special Interest Group of the Australian Veterinary Association (AVA), Chair of the AVA's Animal Welfare Trust, member of a number of animal ethics committees.
 Former Member of NSW Veterinary Surgeons Board and Administrative Decisions Tribunal.
-Member of the NSW Kangaroo Management Advisory Panel and NSW GWIC Animal Welfare Committee.
+Member of the NSW Kangaroo Management Advisory Panel and Chair of the NSW GWIC Animal Welfare Committee.